Detail of Encephalartos Trispinosus Home Plant Care

 In fact, it is a type of gymnosperm—an evergreen perennial plant with a natural woody stem or trunk.
 While this unique plant may be unfamiliar to some individuals, cycads have grown to become one of the most spectacular plants on Earth—they can live for over 1,000 years!
 Moreover, they are still one of the last living links between the dinosaurs and modern-day plants.

 Encephalartos Trispinosus is a species of cycad that is endemic to the Eastern Cape Province and KwaZulu-Natal of South Africa, as well as Zimbabwe.
 The plant has a number of common names, one of which includes King Sago because its large cone can provide up to 10 times more starch than the sago cycad (Encephalartos natalensis).

-The King Sago is an ancient cycad species and can be found growing in the sandstone, quartzite and felsic volcanic soils indigenous to regions of KwaZulu-Natal.
+King Sago is an ancient cycad species and can be found growing in the sandstone, quartzite, and felsic volcanic soils indigenous to regions of KwaZulu-Natal.
 In addition to the large, starch-filled cones, the plant has unique tufts of roots sprouting directly from the trunk.

 These roots penetrate deep into the surrounding soil and help anchor the plant from strong winds.
 There are many good reasons why you should consider planting this trendy plant in your landscape.

 The cycad, also known as the sago palm, is a type of palm-like plant that has three-part leaves.
 While its origins are unknown.
 In fact, it is a type of gymnosperm—an evergreen perennial plant with a natural woody stem or trunk.